 Filled with found items rich in storied history, designer Victoria Mansell’s home is like a living and breathing museum.
 Owner of the Toronto shop Absolutely Inc., Victoria has devoted her life to the pursuit of vintage treasure.
+Her favorite vintage thing to find are antique pocket watches.
 “I like things to be simple, elegant and comfortable.
 But I also really like to incorporate unusual, more whimsical elements,” she says.
 See inside the designer and shop owner’s character-filled home that tells a tale with each accessory.

 “This room is very reflective of my taste,” says Victoria.
 A modern Italian coffee table from the 1970s contrasts a worn brown leather sofa from a turn-of-the-century English club.